gacallea/cardanoRelatedStuff/SCRIPTS.md

         --issues                                5000                check for WARN|ERRO issues in #N lines of logs

-        --bstrap-time                                               calculate how long the bootstrap took --node-stats                                                show INSL NODE stats
+        --bstrap-time                                               calculate how long the bootstrap took --last                                  --full              show when was jormungandr last restarted (from the logs)

+        --node-stats                                                show INSL NODE stats
         --pool-stats                                                show INSL POOL stats
         --net-stats                                                 show INSL NETWORK stats